Aishwarya-19/Task1-computer-vision-and-IoT/README.md

-# The Sparks Foundation Internship
+# Task1-computer-vision-and-IoT
-## Task1-computer-vision-and-IoT
+This repository is having the code of Optical Character Recognition (OCR) using python made during The Sparks Foundation Internship